 Your daughter has finally picked the princess lunchbox and your son the one with the latest superhero.
-Now it's your turn to figure out what goes inside that's healthy, tasty and something they'll actually eat, not trade or toss.
+Now it's your turn to figure out what goes inside that's nutritious, tasty and something they'll actually eat, not trade or toss.

 If your kids are stuck in a peanut butter rut, read on for some out–of–the–(lunch)–box ideas sure to earn high marks.